Dr Ian King

 Ian believes that operational effectiveness results from aligning the people and systems dimensions of organisational practice – when in alignment, employee engagement and product/service delivery are optimised.
 Specific interests include:

-Working with people throughout his occupational trajectory, he values the opportunity to enable business practitioners embrace their organisational capability, optimise their development opportunities and sustain their occupational emergence.
+Working with people throughout his occupational trajectory, he values the opportunity to enable business practitioners to embrace their organisational capability, optimise their development opportunities and sustain their occupational emergence, whilst delivering organisational outputs to a quality standard.